wp-plugins/ultimate-blogroll/readme.txt

 6. Widget controller

 == Changelog ==

+= 2.2 =
+* Fixed problems since 2.1 caused due to SVN not playing nice with GIT

 = 2.1 =
 * Added Italian and Bahasa Indonesia
 * Fixed The function "Target: _blank" does not open a new window.